szweibel/javascripting-graduate-student-old/workshop/Javascript.md

 ![joke id](/images/2_css-styling.png)

 Nice!
-You'll notice that even though the id is located within the `.formatText` class (i.e., the parent class) and that its styling is still being applied, you can nest ids and classes within each other to override the styling of the parent or container they are in.
+You'll notice that even though the id is located within the `.formatText` class (i.e., the parent class) and that its styling is still being applied, you can nest ids and classes within each other to override the particular styling of the parent or container they are in.
 This allows you to create a complex hierarchy of styles that can be applied to many elements at once.

 By creating a joke id we now have a specific section to hold and style all our terrible jokes.
 At this point I might encourage you to check out the [flexbox guide here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to learn a bit more about flexboxes, as they are incredibly useful for modern CSS.